Jitesh Sharma

-Jitesh Mohan Sharma (born 22 October 1993) is an Indian cricketer who plays for the national team.
-He made his international debut against Nepal on 3 October 2023 during the 2022 Asian Games.
-He plays for Vidarbha in domestic cricket and Royal Challengers Bengaluru in the Indian Premier League.
+Jitesh Mohan Sharma (born 22 October 1993) is an Indian international cricketer who plays as a wicket-keeper-batter.
+He represents Vidarbha in domestic cricket and Royal Challengers Bengaluru in the Indian Premier League.
+Jitesh was a member of the Indian team that won the ACC Emerging Teams Asia Cup and medalled gold at the 2022 Asian Games.

 Domestic career

 He made his List A debut on 27 February 2014, for Vidarbha in the 2013–14 Vijay Hazare Trophy.
 He made his first-class debut in the 2015–16 Ranji Trophy on 1 October 2015.
 He was the leading run-scorer for Vidarbha in the 2018–19 Vijay Hazare Trophy, with 298 runs in seven matches.
 Jitesh Sharma's international prospects were widened during his excellent 2023 IPL season.

 He also appeared with Bhawanipore Club in P. Sen Trophy.

 International career

 He got his maiden call-up for Indian cricket team in January 2023 against Sri Lanka for T20I series.
 He made his international debut against Nepal on 3 October 2023 during the 2022 Asian Games.
 His career looked on to further expand after his call-up for the Australia T20I series in 2023.
 In the fourth T20I match of that series, he scored 35 runs off 19 balls which is his highest individual score till date and in the fifth and final T20I match, he scored 24 runs off 16 balls.
 In 2024, he was selected once again for a 3-match home T20I series against Afghanistan.
 In the first match, he scored 31 runs off 20 deliveries but was out for a duck after facing only 2 deliveries in the next match.
+In 2025 he was in squad of Asia Cup 2025 and even the emerging nations Asia cup captain of emerging India team.
+He played in India tour of Australia and did 23 runs in 13 deliveries in third t20i after Sanju Samson was dropped from the team.
+He was in South Africa tour of India team and in first t20i did 10 runs in 5 deliveries and in 2nd t20i did 27 runs for 17 deliveries Even after all these performances unfortunately for him he was not picked in T20i World Cup 2026 due to change in team combinations by the selectors.